adobe/aepsdk-edgebridge-ios/Documentation/tutorials/edge-bridge-tutorial.md

 - macOS machine with a recent version of Xcode installed.

 ### Prerequisites
 > [!NOTE]
 > The tutorial app for this exercise already includes the Edge extensions.
-To learn more about these extensions, see the [Edge tutorial](https://github.com/adobe/aepsdk-edge-ios/tree/main/Documentation/Tutorials).
+To learn more about these extensions, please visit the [Edge tutorial](https://github.com/adobe/aepsdk-edge-ios/tree/main/Documentation/Tutorials).
 1. A timestamp enabled report suite configured for mobile data collection.
-2. A tag (also known as mobile property) configured in Data Collection UI which has Adobe Analytics extension installed and configured.
+2. A tag (also known as a mobile property) configured in the Data Collection UI, which has the Adobe Analytics extension installed and configured.

 <details>
-  <summary> Adobe Experience Platform setup - Skip this section if prerequisite item 1 is already set up. </summary>
+  <summary> Adobe Experience Platform setup - Skip this section if prerequisite item 1 has already been set up </summary>

 ## Adobe Experience Platform setup
-This section demonstrates how to create and configure a mobile property in Experience Platform which controls the configuration settings for the Mobile SDK extensions used in this tutorial.
+This section demonstrates how to create and configure a mobile property in Experience Platform, which controls the configuration settings for the Mobile SDK extensions used in this tutorial.

 ### 1. Set up mobile property
-To create a new mobile property, see the [instructions on how to set up a new property](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#1-create-a-schema).
+To create a new mobile property, refer to the [instructions on how to set up a new property](https://github.com/adobe/aepsdk-edge-ios/blob/main/Documentation/Tutorials/edge-send-event-tutorial.md#1-create-a-schema).

 The following Experience Platform extension configurations should be installed:

 <details>
   <summary> Adobe Analytics </summary><p>

-Open the **Catalog** and install the **Adobe Analytics** extension configuration.
+Open the **Catalog** and install the **Adobe Analytics** extension.

 <img src="../assets/edge-bridge-tutorial/aep-setup/mobile-property-analytics-catalog.png" alt="Catalog search for Adobe Experience Platform Edge Network" width="1100"/>

-In the extension configuration settings window, set the report suite ID (**1**) for each environment to the one to be used for this tutorial.
-Then click `Save` (**2**)
+In the extension configuration settings window, set the report suite ID (**1**) for each environment to the one designated for this tutorial.
+Then, click **Save** (**2**).

 <img src="../assets/edge-bridge-tutorial/aep-setup/mobile-property-analytics-settings.png" alt="Edge extension settings" width="1100"/>